James K. Polk (song)

 "James K. Polk" is a song by alternative rock band They Might Be Giants, about the United States president of the same name.
 Originally released in 1990 as a B-side to the single "Istanbul (Not Constantinople)", its first appearance on a studio album was 1996's Factory Showroom.
 It also appeared on their compilation albums Dial-A-Song: 20 Years of They Might Be Giants and A User's Guide to They Might Be Giants.
-The song is about James K. Polk, 11th President of the United States, beginning with a description of the 1844 Democratic National Convention and going on to cover some of the highlights of Polk's presidency.
+The song is about James K. Polk, the 11th President of the United States, beginning with a description of the 1844 Democratic National Convention and going on to cover some of the highlights of Polk's presidency.
 Although the band set out to write a song consisting entirely of historical facts, it includes a few errors or misstatements.

 The Factory Showroom re-recording of "James K. Polk" includes an interlude featuring Julian Koster playing a musical saw.
 The song has become a fan favorite and is frequently played live, although the band has expressed antipathy towards Polk himself; John Flansburgh has described Polk as "evil".